Faculty Notification Letters

 Accommodations are required reasonable adjustments to allow equal access to all students in academic environments and indicated by the Faculty Notification Letter.
 It is important that faculty read Faculty Notification Letters as they contain information that is essential to the accommodation process.
-Please keep in mind that accommodation letters are designed as part of an interactive process between instructors, students and Disability Services.
+Please keep in mind that accommodation letters are designed as part of an interactive process between instructors, students and the Center for Disability Resources.

 Accommodation notifications will come from [email protected] and labeled as “Accommodation:Faculty Notification Letter”, so please watch for this information.

 - Ask to meet/connect with a student privately.
-If you are unable or unsure how to approach accommodations with a student, please reach out to Disability Services as we want to ensure a connection with the student has been made.
+If you are unable or unsure how to approach accommodations with a student, please reach out to to the Center for Disability Resources as we want to ensure a connection with the student has been made.

 - Review the Faculty Notification Letter and determine how you will implement accommodations, or any appropriate alternatives (e.g. MAX Center to proctor exams if you are not able to provide proctoring?)
-If you are concerned accommodations pose a fundamental alteration to the learning objectives to your course, please connect with Disability Services.
-Accommodations are an interactive process between students, Disability Services and faculty
+If you are concerned accommodations pose a fundamental alteration to the learning objectives to your course, please connect with the Center for Disability Resources.
+Accommodations are an interactive process between students, Disability Resources and faculty

 - Discuss the Faculty Notification Letter with the student and how accommodations will be provided.
 Discussing expectations about what is reasonable for your course, and any limitations is important early in the process.